 What are different recipes of kheer?

-If you want to make a rice during fasting period, you will have to use moraiyo or sama instead of basmati rice.
+If you want to make a rice during fasting period, you will have to use moraiyo or sama instead of basmati rice or regular rice.
 Only vermicelli or seviyan kheer is not eaten during Hindu fasting periods.

 Shakarkandi kheer recipe